MakeMagazinDE/HOAX/LATEST/readme.md

 10/22/2014

 * Changed directory structure on Github repo, all files available as packed ZIP for easy download
-* Revised swell curve with more accurate frequency response
+* Revised swell curve with more accurate frequency response on FW 3.63
 * Adjustable minimal swell volume down to zero by menu or parameter 482 (see HX3 Remote).
 Needs FPGA configuration #22102014 and, if applicable, HX3 Remote 3.63
 * AO28 amplifier noise without digital artefacts